-"For the development of the nation it is required to have enough capital, without adequate capital investment may not be possible, formation of the adequate capital through the financial institution like finance company banks etc is important.
+For the development of the nation it is required to have enough capital, without adequate capital investment may not be possible, formation of the adequate capital through the financial institution like finance company banks etc is important.
+It seems unquestionable that the insufficient capital accumulation is the more serious limiting factor in undeveloped countries.